 IC is also commonly referred to as painful bladder syndrome (PBS), bladder pain syndrome (BPS) and chronic pelvic pain (CPP).

 Some cases of IC continue for over 2 years.
 People with ongoing IC progress to having hard bladders with pain and a low capacity for storing urine.

 Here are some key points about interstitial cystitis.
-More detail and supporting information is in the main article.1-3
+More detail and supporting information is in the main article.

-- Those with IC have chronic urinary tract symptoms lasting more than 6 weeks in duration.
+- People with IC have chronic symptoms in the urinary tract that last more than 6 weeks in duration.

-- Infection has not been identified as the cause of IC.
+- Infection has not been identified as a cause of IC.

-- At times, people with IC may also have concurrent irritable bowel syndrome, fibromyalgia and other pain syndromes.
+- At times, people with IC may also have irritable bowel syndrome (IBS), fibromyalgia, and other pain syndromes.

 - Physical or emotional stressors can worsen the symptoms of IC.